iTwin/itwinjs-core/docs/overview/App.md

 An *interface* is the boundary between two components, allowing them to communicate in a clearly defined way.
 A service implements an interface in order to make its operations available, and a client makes calls on a service's interface it in order to request operations.
 Since client and service do not run in the same JavaScript context and may not even be on the same machine, a call across the interface is always a [remote procedure call](../learning/Glossary.md#rpc).
 That is why the interfaces implemented by services and called by clients are called *RpcInterfaces*.

-An RpcInterface is made up of:
-* The interface - An abstract TypeScript class that defines the interface as a set of abstract methods.
-* The client agent - A concrete TypeScript class for clients to use.
-This class implements the interface, making each method an RPC.
-* The service-side implementation - A concrete TypeScript class that the service implements.
-This class extends implements the interface, making each method actually handle the corrsponding request.

-The interface is defined entirely in TypeScript.
-A client requests an operation on a service by selecting an RpcInterface, obtaining the client-side implementation of it, and calling a method on it.
-A service exposes its operations by defining and registering implementations of its RpcInterfaces.

-As far as both client and service are concerned, service operations are TypeScript method calls.
-The section on [RPC configurations](#rpc-configurations) below describes how these calls are marshalled and dispatched.
+In iModelJs, an RpcInterface is a normal TypeScript class.
+Clients make calls using ordinary TypeScript method-calling syntax, and they pass parameters and get results as ordinary TypeScript types.
+Services implement an RpcInterfaces by writing a normal TypeScript classes.
+The details of the RPC mechanism are factored out into [RPC configurations](#rpc-configurations).
+That allows client and service code to focus entirely on the functionality of the interface.

+See [learning RpcInterfaces](../learning/RpcInterface.md) for information on how to write and use RpcInterfaces.

+See [RPC configurations](#rpc-configurations) below for more on how interface calls are marshalled.

-An RpcInterface is unidirectional.
-It allows a client to make a request on a service and get a return value.
+An RpcInterface allows a client to make a request on a service and get a return value.
 Services never send requests to clients.

 RpcInterface methods must be "chunky" and not "chatty".
 In the case where a service or app backend is accessed over the Internet, both bandwidth and latency can vary widely.
 Therefore, care must be taken to limit number and size of round-trips between clients and services.